BertoPolo/capstone-interface/IMPROVEMENTS_TODO.md

 - Implement to see filters and M/cats in route/path ( params ) => then modify searches to be by params
 - Wait for the new design to check all responsiveness
-- Fix rollback, since updates, is not working properly